India

 In the afternoon take an excursion to Elefantastic.
 This is a wonderful centre where you have the chance to learn all about Indian elephants.
 You will be able to feed, wash and take a short walk alongside an elephant, before observing them interacting and playing – if the hose is involved you might get sprayed!
 This is an amazing experience that is very popular with children of all ages (as well as adults!).

-Note: Ranthambore is closed from July to the end of September.
-During these months we will arrange a slightly amended itinerary.
+Note: Parts of Sariska are closed from July to the end of September.
+During these months we may arrange a slightly amended itinerary.

-After breakfast depart for the Keoladeo Bird Sanctuary.
+After breakfast depart for Abhaneri Step-Well followed by the Keoladeo Bird Sanctuary.
 This is one of the finest bird sanctuaries in the world and a UNESCO world heritage site.
 The children will enjoy an e-rickshaw around the reserve, which is great fun.

 From here continue to the ghost city of Fatehpur Sikri.
 Built by the Moghul Emperor Akhbar nearly 500 years ago, the city was abandoned only 15 years after completion because of a lack of water supply.
 It is immaculately preserved.